 - Consider the event you are planning to attend and how much skin-to-skin contact is likely to happen.

-- Festivals, concerts, or other events when people are fully clothed are low risk, but close physical contact (like kissing) may spread mpox.
+- Festivals, concerts or other events when people are fully clothed are low risk, but close physical contact (like kissing) may spread mpox.

-During sex:
+During sex

-It’s always important to be self-aware and in the know when it comes to your health.
-So, monitor for symptoms before, during and after sex.
+Monitor for symptoms before, during and after sex.
 If you or a partner has mpox, the best way to protect yourself and others is to avoid any skin-to-skin contact, especially with any rash, lesions or sores.
 Self-isolate and seek medical attention immediately.

 Ways to reduce your risk of mpox during sex include:

-- Use a condom during sex (Condoms might not protect you from mpox.
-However, sex with a condom may help avoid painful lesions inside your ass (anal and rectal areas), mouth, and throat.
-Condoms also prevent the transmission of other STIs and HIV.).
+- Use a condom during sex.
+(Condoms might not protect you from mpox.
+However, sex with a condom may help avoid painful lesions inside your ass (anal and rectal areas), mouth and throat.
+Condoms also prevent the transmission of other STIs and HIV.)

-- Practice good hygiene after sex such as washing your hands and sex toys
+- Practice good hygiene after sex such as washing your hands and sex toys.

-- Masturbate together without touching each other
+- Masturbate together without touching each other.

-- Reduce as much skin-to-skin contact as possible by leaving clothing on
+- Reduce as much skin-to-skin contact as possible by leaving clothing on.

-- Avoid kissing
+- Avoid kissing.

 People who have recently returned from overseas and who develop any mpox symptoms, particularly an unusual rash, should stay home and call Canberra Sexual Health Centre or a GP.

-If you are planning to travel overseas, it is important to stay informed and remain aware of any mpox news and developments.
-Vaccination is the most effective tool for mpox prevention.
-If you are planning to travel, vaccination is recommended 6 weeks before departure.
 Follow public health alerts and advice from local health authorities of the countries you are visiting and stay up to date with event updates before and after visiting any large events.

 Am I at greater risk if I'm HIV-positive?